Born in Brooklyn with Pride: Larry David

-Though I was a proud Manhattan resident for 12 years.
-However, I’ve always said with pride, I was born in Brooklyn.
+Though I was a proud Manhattan resident for 12 years, I was equally as proud to say I was born in Brooklyn.
 I lived in Brooklyn for the first seven years of my life in the Avenue J section near Brooklyn College and later in the Sunset Park (53rd St. & 6th Avenue).

 I attended PS 94 and remember as a kid going to Sunset Park with my mother and little cousins to cool off in their large water sprinkler version of a pool.
 It was how us city kids survived the hot summers.
 As a teenager, I spent three summers at my Uncle's house in Gerritsen Beach.
 As an adult, I worked at the Brooklyn Army Terminal for three years.

-Who would have imagined the two family house my grandparents bought in the Park Slope section of Brooklyn for $11,000 in 1940’s is now worth nearly $2,000,000.
+Who would have imagined the two family house my grandparents bought in the Park Slope section of Brooklyn for $11,000 in 1940’s would eventually sell for $2,525,000.

-No matter who I meet or work with, there’s never any hesitation when asked; where I was born.
+No matter who I meet or work with, there’s never any hesitation when asked; Where were you born?
 I say Brooklyn with pride.